TChapman500/16-Bit-CPU/CH016M01 Instruction Set.md

 | `RET`         | `0x05`   | `0x1`  |

 ## `CPUID` (CPU Information)
-For CPU models that have this instruction implemented, will set a non-zero value into the destination register.
+For CPU models that implement this instruction, a non-zero value will be set into the destination register.
 If the descriptor index is greater than zero, then the value set into the destination register will be `-1` for descriptor indices that are not used, and a value with bit `15` cleared for descriptor indices that are used.
 If descriptor index `1` returns `-1`, then there is no need to check any of the remaining descriptor indices.
 To use this instruction, first you must zero-out the destination register, then call `CPUID` with a `Y` of `0`.
 If `CPUID` is not implemented, then it will act as a `NOP` instruction and not write any values to the destination register.

+`CPUID` can be implemented, but without using all of the descriptor indices.
+When `CPUID` is implemented, but called with an index that is not used by the CPU, then `CPUID` will write `-1` into the destination register.
+If `CPUID` is not implemented on the CPU that you are using, then the destination register will not be updated.
+For now, CPUs that implement this instruction only use index `0`.
+The remaining indices will have a value of `-1`.
+These extra indices exist to allow the descriptor to be expanded in the future.

 | Assembly      | Opcode | Description                           |
 | ------------- | ------ | ------------------------------------- |